Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Introduction

+Most existing unsupervised domain adaptation methods rely on the assumption that the conditional outcome distributions of the source and target domains are similar \cite{mansour2008domain, weiss2016survey, zhuang2020comprehensive}.
+However, verifying this similarity is inherently challenging, especially when outcome labels are unavailable in the target domain.
+To overcome this limitation, we borrow ideas from the distributionally robust optimization (DRO) framework \cite{ namkoong2017variance, sinha2017certifying,ben2013robust}, and introduce a robust prediction model that ensures robust predictive performance even when the target domain’s conditional outcome distribution deviates from those of the source domains.

-Our algorithm is a distributionally robust prediction model that guarantees excellent prediction performance for target populations differing from source populations.
-To achieve this, we define an uncertainty set as a collection of target populations generated as a mixture of source populations in \eqref{eq: source-models}.
-We then define the distributionally robust prediction model to optimize the worst-case reward (about the explained variance) evaluated over this uncertainty set.
-In practice, domain experts might have prior knowledge about the target population {or one wants to robustify within a certain region like a ball of a certain radius around the observed mixture of source distributions}.
-Our proposed framework can incorporate such prior information {or additional constraints} into constructing the uncertainty set. {It} plays a critical role in balancing the robustness and predictiveness of the final robust prediction model.
+We define an uncertainty set comprising target populations whose conditional outcome distributions are generated as mixtures from those of source populations.
+The proposed robust prediction model is then formulated to optimize the worst-case reward (about the explained variance) evaluated over this uncertainty set.
+In practical scenarios, domain experts may possess prior knowledge about the target population or seek to ensure robustness within a specific region around the observed mixture of source distributions.
+We incorporate such prior information into constructing the uncertainty set, which may improve the prediction accuracy of our proposed robust prediction model \cite{hu2018does, soma2022optimal}.